Scaling Embedding Layers in Language Models: Architecture

 \subsection{\boldmath BPE-Style Discovery of f-grams}

-The construction of $\Vfgram$, as defined in \Cref{alg:n-gram-vocab}, can be implemented efficiently with $(n-1)$ linear scans over the training corpus.
-We perform one scan for each $k \in [2, n]$, starting with \ngram{2}s.
+The construction of $\Vfgram$, outlined in \Cref{alg:n-gram-vocab} (\Cref{sec:add_algorithms}), can be implemented efficiently with $K-1$ linear scans over the training corpus.
+We perform one scan for each $n \in [2, K]$, starting with \ngram{2}s.
 In subsequent scans, we impose a minimum frequency threshold of 5 to reduce memory usage.
-At the $(k+1)_{th}$ scan, the set of \ngram{k}s from the previous scan allows us to skip any \ngram{(k+1)} candidates that cannot meet the threshold.
-Specifically, if an \ngram{(k+1)} surpasses the threshold, its $k$-suffix or prefix must appear at least as many times. \Cref{fig:num_ngrams} shows how the number of unique \ngram{k}s (up to \ngram{6}s) grows as the training corpus scales from a few billion to one trillion tokens.
-Finally, all found \ngram{k}s (for $k \in [2, n]$) are ranked by frequency, and the top $S$ are selected as keys, where $S=|\Vfgram|$ is the target number of f-grams.
+At the $(n+1)${th} scan, the set of \ngram{n}s from the previous scan allows us to skip any \ngram{(n+1)} candidates that cannot meet the minimum threshold.
+Specifically, if an \ngram{(n+1)} surpasses the threshold, its $n$-suffix or prefix must appear at least as many times. \Cref{fig:num_ngrams} shows how the number of unique \ngram{n}s (up to \ngram{6}s) grows as the training corpus scales from a few billion to one trillion tokens.
+Finally, all found \ngram{n}s (for $n \in [2, K]$) are ranked by frequency, and the top ones are selected to comprise $\Vfgram$.

-Our procedure for counting and ranking the \ngram{n}s is analogous to continuing a BPE tokenizer’s training on an existing vocabulary.
-In each BPE iteration \citep{gage1994new,sennrich2015neural}, the frequencies of all token pairs (\ngram{2}s) are counted and the most frequent pair is merged to form a new token, expanding the vocabulary by one.
-However, merging and recounting pairs repeatedly is prohibitively expensive for large corpora.
-Instead, we simply collect and sort all \ngram{n}s up to a small $n$.
+Our procedure for counting and ranking \ngram{n}s is analogous to continuing the training of a BPE tokenizer on an existing vocabulary.
+In each BPE iteration \citep{gage1994new,sennrich2015neural}, the frequencies of all token pairs (\ngram{2}s) are counted, and the most frequent pair is merged to form a new token, expanding the vocabulary by one.
+However, merging and recounting pairs repeatedly to obtain a large number of f-grams is prohibitively expensive for large training corpora.
+Instead, we simply collect and sort all \ngram{n}s up to a small constant $K$.